remarkjs/remark/doc/plugins.md

 of opting for `liiint` or some other weird form, using `remark-lint` ensured a unique name on package managers, while still being meaningful to users.

-Additionally, when the library could be used in the browser, I recommend publishing at least to [Component](https://github.com/componentjs/guide/blob/master/creating-components/publishing.md).
-This will also make a package usable by [Duo](https://github.com/duojs/duo).

 When publishing a plugin, you should utilize the package manager’s keywords functionality and include `"remark"` in the list.